2022 Leaders in Graduate Education in International Affairs

 THIS GUIDE IS NO LONGER ACTIVE.
 For the current FP Guide, click here.

-Starting in the fall of 2021, Fletcher will offer a new Master in Global Affairs that can be completed in 16 months, rather than the usual two academic years.
+In the fall of 2021, Fletcher debuted a new Master in Global Affairs that can be completed in 16 months, rather than the usual two academic years.
 This intensive degree program targets students who are ready to take a deep dive, become experts in their area of specialization, and immediately pursue a career path in that area.
 The specializations range widely, including international negotiation and conflict resolution, sustainable development, and technology policy.
-The new degree includes a practicum and a possible summer internship for credit, and can be taken either full-time or part-time, to allow students to simultaneously work and study.
+The new degree includes a practicum and a summer internship for credit, and can be taken either full-time or part-time.
+For more information, please visit https://fletcher.tufts.edu/academics/masters-programs-residential/master-global-affairs.

 - Tufts University, The Fletcher School